FrendaWinter/Operating-System-Concepts/Exercises/Chapter_7.md

 The system are technically cannot detect what process is starving, but the process that have number of being victim of termination is high are probably starving.
 To deal with that, the most common solution is to include the number of rollbacks in the cost factor.

 #### 7.8 Is it possible to have a deadlock involving only one single-threaded process?
 Explain your answer.

+Yes.

+First case, in a not re-entrant enviroment, a process try to re-acquire a lock that its own already

+Second case, P1 lock a resource then it die unexpected, resource not be release, P2 run and try to acquire the resource.

+Third case, P1 lock a resource and create a child process, P1 wait for child, child process try to acquire the resource, but it lock, it wait.